Introduction

 Trade in food, feed and drink

-• The highest value sector for exports was drinks, totalling £9.2 billion, increased of 23% from 2021.
+• The highest value sector for exports was drinks, totalling £8.5 billion, a decrease of £1.7 billion from 2022.

 Column